-Anyway, don’t invite him to Thanksgiving because if this is what happens when he eats Combos, imagine what happens when he eats turkey.
+Anyway, don’t invite him to your holiday meal, because if this is what happens when he eats Combos, imagine what happens when he eats turkey or ham.

-And then, when his demands aren’t met and he has to settle for more traditional Thanksgiving fare, he’ll make sure to scarf down his food and everyone else’s.
+And then, when his demands aren’t met and he has to settle for more traditional holiday fare, he’ll make sure to scarf down his food and everyone else’s.

 The good news is, this guy has been seen so rarely that he likely wouldn’t stay for long.

-And just wait for him to snore his way through your family’s annual viewing of Planes, Trains, & Automobiles.
+And just wait for him to snore his way through your family’s annual viewing of Planes, Trains, and Automobiles.

-Well, because Matter-Eater Lad (most literal superhero name ever?) has the power to eat literally anything – meaning he won’t just eat every last scrap of turkey and crumb of stuffing, he’s liable to move on to the silverware, napkins, plates – maybe even the table itself.
+Well, because Matter-Eater Lad (most literal superhero name ever?) has the power to eat pretty much anything – meaning he won’t just eat every last scrap of turkey and crumb of stuffing, he’s liable to move on to the silverware, napkins, plates – maybe even the table itself.

 Somehow both an anarchist and a fascist, Flag-Smasher believes that nationalism is the root of governmental evil, and that the world should be united under his iron fist.